Skip to the content.

 a structure named MergeState is created for helping the timsort algorithm

-assume minrun is 5, we will see what minrun is and how minrun calculated later, for now, we run the sort algorithm and ignore these details for illustration
+Assume minrun is 5.
+We will see what minrun is and how minrun is calculated later.
+For now, we run the sort algorithm and ignore these details for illustration

 binary_sort will be used for sorting a group of elements, the number of elements in a group is called run(minrun) here